bloomberg/nginx-cookbook/README.md

 | [poise-service][3] | [Library cookbook][4] built to abstract service management. |

 ### Attributes
 All nginx default shipped settings are built directly into the resource and most if not all have default settings attached(same that come packaged with nginx).
-You can view all default settings/attributes here [Nginx Service][5] [Nginx Site][6].
+You can view all default settings/attributes here [Nginx Service][5] [Nginx Site][6] [Nginx Module][7].

 ### Resources/Providers